lwlxwang/ACITerraformExample/README.md

 terraform apply
 ```

-When asked to enter a value, enter **"yes"**
+When asked to enter a value, enter **"yes"**.
-A the end some variables are printed out to demonstrate this capability.
+At the end some variables are printed out to demonstrate this capability.

 * Destroy the Terraform managed infrastructure